-Alanna Marie Mallon is a new candidate this year.
+Alanna Marie Mallon

 Alanna Mallon Announces Run For City Council